HFM3/kmlb/README.md

 #### About a Polygon's Style

 Each defined style requires a name that is unique to the KML document being created.
-Every other `polygon_style()` parameter is optional when creating a polygon style.
+Other than **name**, each  of the other `polygon_style()` parameters are optional when creating a polygon style.
 The default fill color of a polygon is a light transparent blue with a solid yellow outline.
 #### Example

 A polygon with a custom style applied.